thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 shower or going to bed and then automatically reaching to untie my hairband to let my locks down, haha.

-Either way, I felt super handsome and found myself constantly checking myself out in any reflective surface I could find.
+Either way, I felt super handsome and found myself [constantly checking myself out][reflect] in any reflective surface I could find.
 Change is the only constant, and I have not regretted my decision for a single second.

 Oh, and the getting laid part?
 Didn't even take a week. :&gt;

 ### I become a Product Owner

-On the same day, August 4th, I start as a new role for my team; the product owner.
+On the same day as I cut my hair, August 4th, I start as a new role for my team; the Product Owner.
 For those not in the cray-cray industry we are in, the Product Owner (PO) is the person responsible for three things:

 * A vision for what the team should build and where it should end up
 * Help the team organize what to do and when